tier4/caret_doc/docs/tutorials/recording.md

 # Start session with pressing Enter key

 # with "-s" option, you can give session name
-# the trace data will be recorded in ~/ros_ws/evaluate/e2e_sample in this sample
+# the recorded data will be stored into ~/ros_ws/evaluate/e2e_sample in this sample
 ```

 Note that if you execute the target application before executing LTTng session will result in a lack of trace points.